-A goal of the Foundation is to collect, curate, and share leading practices and practical tools that have helped financial services firms (and leading companies from other industries) adopt Open Source software practices.
-Through the Open Source Readiness Project and the Open Developer Platform we provide a staged approach to deeper open source engagement, producing documentation, training, and tools for firms at every stage of open source readiness.
+A goal of the Foundation is to collect, curate, and share leading practices and practical tools that have helped financial services firms and leading companies from other industries successfully engage in Open Source.
+Through the Open Source Readiness Project and the Open Developer Platform we provide a venue and a reference model to deeper open source engagement in a secure and compliant way,

 Just as organizations working in financial services may face unique obstacles when first using Open Source, developers building in (or for) the financial services industry often encounter challenges that their peers in other sectors may not face, or at least not to the same degree.
 These may include:

 Helping financial services developers get trained and productive with Open Source, and improving the overall financial services developer experience for both new and experienced professionals, is central to our mission and success of our Community.

-Read how other organizations have expanded the use of Open Source software and related development practices:
+Read how other organizations have expanded the use of Open Source software and related development howto's: